Raising the Bar of AI-generated Image Detection with CLIP: Further generalization results

+In this Section we extend our generalization analysis to additional data and consider 8 more generators with 8,000 additional synthetic images for our test set (Tab.~\ref{tab:sup_datasets}).
+In Tab.~\ref{tab:other} we show the results in terms of AUC and accuracy on such data for the four version of the proposed CLIP-based detector and for the SoTA methods described in Section \ref{sota_methods}.
 We can observe that SoTA methods present a larger variability in terms of performance, with very good results on some generators and very bad on others.
-Instead, our method can provide consistently good performance over all the data both in terms of AUC and Accuracy, with an average gain over the best reference of around 8$\%$ in terms of AUC and 11$\%$ in terms of Accuracy.
+Instead, our method can provide consistently good performance over all the data both in terms of AUC and accuracy, with an average gain over the best reference of around 8.5$\%$ in terms of AUC and 13$\%$ in terms of Accuracy.
 This difference is even more noticeable on data that have undergone random compression and resizing (Tab.~\ref{tab:other_postprocessing}).
 In fact, for most of the competitors there is a dramatic performance loss, sometimes to a random guess level.
 Some other methods, such as, Ohja et al., preserve a good performance and the same happens for ours.
 Of course, in this more challenging scenario our best variant is the one that includes some form of augmentation in the reference data but even the variant trained on the original data provides satisfying results.